OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 ---
 ms.date: 09/20/2018
 description: Learn best practices and recommended patterns for Excel custom functions.
-title: Custom Functions' best practices
+title: Custom functions best practices
 ---

-# Custom Functions' best practices
+# Custom functions best practices

 This article describes some recommended patterns and solutions to common use cases with Excel custom functions.

 ## Error handling

-Error handling for custom functions is the same as [error handling for the Excel JavaScript API at large](./excel-add-ins-error-handling.md).
+Error handling for custom functions is the same as [error handling for the Excel JavaScript API at large](excel-add-ins-error-handling.md).
 Generally, you will use `.catch` to handle errors.
-The code below gives an example of `.catch`.
+In the following code sample, `.catch` will handle any errors that occur previously in the code.

 ```js
 function getComment(x) {